-- Any complaint relating to action taken under the Exclusion Policy will be dealt with by the School as an appeal under that procedure rather than under the Complaints Policy and Procedure, and a decision made under the Exclusion Policy appeal procedure will be final. - Parents aggrieved at the Head's decision to permanently exclude (expel) or require a pupil to leave, may make a written application for a Governors' Review.
-The application must be received by the Clerk to the Governors within 72 hours of the decision being notified to a parent. - 17 In their application parents must state the grounds on which they are asking for a review and the outcome which they seek. - The Review will be undertaken by a three-member sub-committee of the Board of Governors.
+- 15 Any complaint relating to action taken under the Exclusion Policy will be dealt with by the School as an appeal under that procedure rather than under the Complaints Policy and Procedure, and a decision made under the Exclusion Policy appeal procedure will be final. - 16 Parents aggrieved at the Headmistress's decision to permanently exclude (expel) or require a pupil to leave, may make a written application for a Governors' Review.
+The application must be received by the Clerk to the Governors within 72 hours of the decision being notified to a parent. - 17 In their application parents must state the grounds on which they are asking for a review and the outcome which they seek. - 18 The Review will be undertaken by a three-member sub-committee of the Board of Governors.
 The panel members will have no detailed previous knowledge of the case or of the pupil or parents and will not normally include the Chair of Governors.
+The Chair of Governors may be called upon to hear a procedural appeal at a later date, if requested.
 Parents will be notified in advance of the names of the panel members.
 Fair consideration will be given to any bona fide objection to a particular member of the panel. - 19 The meeting will take place at the School premises between three and ten working days after the parents' application has been received.
 A Review will not normally take place during the School holidays, unless this is desirable and all relevant parties can be present.
-A Review Meeting is a private procedure and all those who are concerned in it are required to keep its proceedings confidential, subject to law. - 20 Those present at a Review Meeting will normally be: - 19.1 Members of the Review Panel and the Clerk to the Governors. - 19.2 The Head and any relevant member of staff whom the pupil or her parents have asked should attend and whom the Head considers should attend in order to ensure a fair outcome. - 19.3 The pupil together with her parents and, if they wish, up to two members of the School staff who are willing to speak on the pupil's behalf.
-The parents may be accompanied by a friend or a relation who should not be legally qualified. - The meeting will be chaired by one member of the Review Panel and will be conducted in a suitable room and in an informal manner.
+A Review Meeting is a private procedure and all those who are concerned in it are required to keep its proceedings confidential, subject to law. - 20 Those present at a Review Meeting will normally be: - 19.1 Members of the Review Panel and the Clerk to the Governors. - 19.2 The Headmistress and any relevant member of staff whom the pupil or her parents have asked should attend and whom the Headmistress considers should attend in order to ensure a fair outcome. - 19.3 The pupil together with her parents and, if they wish, up to two members of the School staff who are willing to speak on the pupil's behalf.
+The parents may be accompanied by a friend or a relation who should not be legally qualified.

+21 The meeting will be chaired by one member of the Review Panel and will be conducted in a suitable room and in an informal manner.
 The Clerk will be asked to keep hand-written notes of the main points which arise at the meeting.
 The meeting will be directed by the Chair of the Review Panel who will conduct it so as to ensure that all those present have a reasonable opportunity of asking questions and making appropriate comment.
 Everyone is expected to show courtesy, restraint and good manners.
 The Chair of the Review Panel may at his/her discretion adjourn or terminate the meeting.
 If the meeting is terminated, the original decision will stand.

-The Panel will consider each of the questions raised by the pupil or her parents so far as relevant to:
+The Panel will consider each of the questions raised by the pupil or her parents so far as relevant: